 In complying with the NHS England revised statutory guidance on Managing Conflicts of Interest (updated June 2017), and pursuant to our values, it is a requirement that BCWB CCG maintains and publishes a Register of Gifts and Hospitality.
-The Conflicts of Interest Policy (including Gifts and Hospitality) will be found in our publications scheme once harmonised, along with the Register.
+This can be found in our Conflicts of Interest Policy.

 BCWB CCG will undertake an annual ‘check and balance’ review of our compliance against the NHS standards for emergency preparedness, resilience and response (EPRR).
-As part of this process we present our assessment against these standards to the CCG Governing Body and develop an action plan for any areas that need to be strengthened.
-As a Category 2 responder, the CCG has an EPRR Policy in place which outlines the responsibilities of the organisation in an emergency.
+As part of this process, we present our assessment against these standards to the CCG Governing Body and develop an action plan for any areas that need to be strengthened.
+Supporting in a multi-agency setting as a Category 2 responder, the CCG has an EPRR Policy in place which outlines the responsibilities of the organisation in an emergency.

 The policy also outlines the governance process for reporting on EPRR within the organisation.
 The process includes an EPRR Working Group which reports directly to the Audit & Governance Committee which, in turn, reports to the Board.
-In addition to this the Board receives a further EPRR report, following the submission of Core Standards Framework, on an annual basis.
+Additionally, our EPRR Core Standards assurance rating is submitted to Governing Body on an annual basis.
 The CCG's Board papers will be found here.

 It also explains the choices you can make about the way in which your information is used and how you can opt-out of any sharing agreements that may be in place.